Donald Fowler: Later career

+In 2014, Fowler was recognized by the South Carolina state legislature for his 50th year teaching at the University of South Carolina and remained a professor there throughout the 2010s.

 Fowler's son, Donnie Fowler, ran unsuccessfully for DNC chair in 2005.

 Personal life and death

 Fowler had two children from his first wife, Septima Briggs, who died in 1997.
 Fowler married Carol Khare in 2005, who worked with him at the DNC and his communications firm.
 Two years later, Carol Fowler became the South Carolina Democratic Party chair.

 Fowler died on December 15, 2020, at his home in Columbia, South Carolina, from leukemia complicated by COVID-19.
 He was 85.